Skip to content

 As you shop for the right school, ask whether they have a RaiseRight program to help cover tuition or extracurricular costs.

-With RaiseRight, you and fellow families can purchase gift cards for popular brands like Walmart, Starbucks, and Amazon to earn money for tuition or fundraise for extracurricular expenses.
+With RaiseRight, you and fellow families can shop online or purchase gift cards for popular brands like Walmart, Starbucks, and Amazon to earn money for tuition or fundraise for extracurricular expenses.

 If your ideal school isn't set up with RaiseRight yet, share our resources on how RaiseRight works or how RaiseRight supports thousands of schools across the U.S.